 The most common method for selecting texture is by calling out a Mold-Tech texture.
 Paint textures are approximated to the model—options include light, medium or heavy.
 Fathom offers AMT PostPro3D finishing for SLS, FDM and MJF 3D printing technologies.
 This post-processing technique eliminates the need for time-consuming sanding or other surface smoothing processes.
 Utilizing the PostPro3D for end-use parts is a great option for projects on a tight product development schedule.

 If your model is comprised of multiple parts, assembly is the final step.
-Beforehand—if painting is required—colors are often applied to separated components to maintain very crisp, clean lines.
+If painting is required, colors are often applied to separated components to maintain very crisp, clean lines.
 Masking is available, but it is a less preferred method, as it can bleed.
 Models are either glued using an adhesive and/or assembled using fasteners depending on application.

 A common aspect of model finishing is the inclusion of stock components such as fasteners and metal inserts.
 These items are usually applied in the assembly process.
 In most cases, these additions are for their functional properties.
 For example, adding a metal threaded insert allows for more durable threads when an item requires screws or bolts in the assembly process.